sigsum/ansible/docs/rst/docsite/example_sigsum.rst

 .. note::

-   *sigsum_primary_url* needs to point at a server with a valid TLS certificate.
+   *sigsum_primary_url* needs to point at a server with a valid TLS certificate

 mariadb configuration